How Rombit uses Deep Learning and NVIDIA’s Jetson platform to make existing CCTV cameras smarter

 NVIDIA has done a great job with their Jetson devices, starting with the TX2 and now with the more compact Jetson Nano.
-With this device, it is possible to bring more computational power to the edge and lose the tight restrictions you have with doing everything in the cloud.
+With this device, it is possible to bring more computational power to the edge.
+Thereby losing the tight restrictions you have with doing everything in the cloud.

 The TensorFlow model zoo can help get you started with already pre-trained models.
 Note that those models will not directly work with TensorRT; they first need to be converted to another format to be able to be executed with TensorRT.
 The repository of dusty-nv has optimized models that have been built to be compatible with TensorRT when running within his repository.
 It is possible to convert TensorFlow or Caffe models.

 Let’s dig a little deeper into the Jetson Nano and its dependencies.

 The Jetson Nano is the smallest device of the Jetson series.
 These series enable you to do machine learning on edge devices.
 It packs 472 GFLOPs for running AI algorithms.
 Different neural networks can be run in parallel.
 It only needs 5 to 10 watts and measures in at just 70 x 45 mm.

 The NVIDIA Jetpack 4.2.2 can be flashed onto an sd-card and used on the Jetson Nano.
 Jetpack includes all dependencies and libraries you need to run your machine learning models and do inference on the Jetson Nano.
 But first a deeper look into all the different components, technologies and dependencies.
 And what they mean exactly.